tsegayeh/SQL-CSM/README.md

 - <b>Step 2.
 Logical Model </b> <br /> Identifying Attributes: At this stage, attributes were identified.
 The attributes within each entity were then marked as Key Attribute or Non-Key Attribute.<br />

 - <b>Step 3.
 Physical Mode </b> <br /> Creating the database, tables, and other database objects: The CSM database and its tables were created using SQL Server software.
 Data types and the necessary constraints were also added to the columns as appropriate.
-The complete script for creating the database objects is presented in [Appendix 1](https://github.com/tsegayeh/SQL4CSM/blob/main/A_CreateDatabaseAndTables.sql).
+The complete script for creating the database objects is presented in *[Appendix 1](https://github.com/tsegayeh/SQL4CSM/blob/main/A_CreateDatabaseAndTables.sql)*.
 The list of tables is found in Appendix 2.
 The database diagram is in <b>[Appendix 3](https://github.com/tsegayeh/SQL4CSM/blob/main/B_Database%20Diagram.PNG)</b>.<br />

 - <b>Step 4.
 Inserting Data </b> <br /> Sample data were inserted into the database tables for testing purposes. <br />